vestrel00/contacts-android/docs/entities/about-contact-lookup-key.md

 Unlike the Contact ID, the lookup key is the same across devices (for contacts that are associated with an Account and are synced).

-> Note that I did the following investigation with a much larger data set.
-I simplified it here for brevity.
+> ℹ️ The following investigation was done with a much larger data set.
+I has been simplified here
+> for brevity.

 Let's take a look at the following Contacts and RawContacts table rows,